-Now, whatever you will speak on Microphone, you can hear the same in your Computer Speakers/Headphones in real-time.
+3. Now, whatever you will speak on a Microphone, you can hear the same in your Computer Speakers/Headphones in real-time.

-3. If Audio sounds too low.
-Then, Click on levels, make sure the level is set to 100.
-And, do test mic again.
+4. If the Audio sounds too low.
+Then, Click on levels, and make sure the level is set to 100.
+And, do test the mic again.